TeamWin/twrpme/_oneplus/oneplus8t.markdown

 fastboot boot path/to/twrp.img

 This will temporarily boot TWRP on your device.
+At this point - if OOS is installed - it's recommended to take a backup of the current recovery as it will need to be restored for incremental OTAs to install successfully.
 Now, either copy the TWRP installer zip to the phone and flash it, or go into adb sideload option from the booted twrp and execute the following command:

 adb sideload path/to/twrp-installer.zip